LoSgu8/symmetrical-grooming/README.md

 If the first *k* (parameter) possible shortest paths don't have enough resources to satisfy the demand, the demand is not routed (error returned in case of priority traffic, simple drop in case of best effort).

 ## Transponder.java

-Class to define transponder info (name, cost and available modulation list).
+Class to represents a Transponder, each transponder is characterized by a name, the cost and the list of available modulations.

 * **getBestModulationFormat** method: returns the best suitable modulation given a certain path lenght (best spectral efficiency)
-* **getMaxReach** method: returns the max reach from all possible mopdulation formats.

 ## Modulation.java